ignc-research/arena-rosnav/docs/Evaluations.md

   Explanation:
   * will subsample the global path and spawn waypoint on path.
 If you test with 20 obstacles, use state_provider_obs20.py in the same folder.
   * Same files are used for empty and map1
+  * the robot will move to all waypoints until it reaches the global goal, then its position is resetted

 #### 4) Record Rosbags
 After the robot moves towards the waypoints, record the parameters with: